RipulHandoo/GeeksForGeeks/Data Structure/Fixing Two swapped nodes of a BST/README.md

 # Note: It is guaranteed than the given input will form BST, except for 2 nodes that will be wrong.

 Example 1:
+Input:
+         11
+       /    \
+      3      17
+       \    /
+        4  10
+Output: 1
+Explanation:
+By swapping nodes 11 and 10, the BST can be fixed.
+# Your Task:
+You don't need to take any input.
+Just complete the function correctBst() that takes root node as parameter.
+The function should return the root of corrected BST.
+BST will then be checked by driver code and 0 or 1 will be printed.

+Expected Time Complexity : O(Number of nodes)
+Expected Auxiliary Space : O(logN), N = number of nodes

+# Constraints:
+1 <= Number of nodes <= 10^5